twallema/pySODM/docs/installation.md

      conda env update -f environment.yml --prune
      ```

-     Mind that the step "solving the environment" can take very long if you have a lot of dependencies.
+     When creating or upating an environment, *solving the environment* can take very long if you have a lot of dependencies, so be wary of adding unnecessary dependencies.

 - Install the `pySODM` code inside the environment of your own project (in `-e` edit mode):